 A hospital pharmacy or medical clinic may compound and transfer therapeutic products compounded at a hospital or a medical clinic to another hospital or medical clinic without holding a wholesaler’s licence.
 In the case of a medical clinic, prior approval from HSA must be obtained before the medical clinic can transfer compounded therapeutic products to other institutions within the national healthcare system.

-A medical clinic that intends to transfer therapeutic products that they have compounded to other institutions may write in to the Audit & Licensing Division of HSA at HSA_GMP@hsa.gov.sg, with the following information:
+A medical clinic that intends to transfer therapeutic products that they have compounded to other institutions, please submit the following information to: https://crm.hsa.gov.sg/event/feedback.aspx :

 Please note that additional information and documents may be requested where necessary to provide a complete understanding of the compounding practice.

 Note: Compounded products can serve an important need in the healthcare setting.
 However, these products have not undergone HSA pre-market review for safety, efficacy and quality.
 The oversight and regulation of the practice of pharmaceutical services (including compounding) in a hospital or medical clinic remains largely under the Private Hospitals and Medical Clinics (PHMC) Act, its regulations and the Singapore Pharmacy Council, a statutory board under the Ministry of Health.

 HEALTH PRODUCTS (LICENSING OF RETAIL PHARMACIES) REGULATIONS 2016

 A pharmacy must be licensed by Health Sciences Authority (HSA) for retail supply of specified health products listed in First Schedule in this regulations.